GRAINS-Wheat futures slip to one-month low as soybeans advance

 Juan Luciano, chief executive of grain trader Archer-Daniels-Midland ADM.N, said on anearnings callthat he sees "nothing significant that could derail" an extension of the Black Sea grain export corridor for Ukrainian grain next month.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Shailesh Kuber, Mark Potter and Aurora Ellis)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Aurora Ellis and Richard Pullin)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))